matoototo/rt/README.md

 run.sh
 ```

-To run in interactive mode (window + sample doubling), also install [SFML/SFML](https://github.com/SFML/SFML) and instead execute the bash file:
+To run in interactive mode, also install [SFML/SFML](https://github.com/SFML/SFML) and instead execute the bash file:
 ```bash
 run_interactive.sh
 ```
-In interactive mode, pressing the `Enter` key doubles the sample count.
+In interactive mode, press `Enter` to double the sample count and `WASDQE` to move the camera origin.

 Scenes are described in a JSON format:<br>